close

 Many properties have crèches and playrooms so be sure to fully check the facilities before making a final decision.
 Mucking about in a swimming pool can be a great way to ease tired limbs after a day on the slopes.
 If your chosen hotel doesn't have leisure facilities, many resorts have leisure centres.
 Check the Resort Tab on our Hotel pages for full details of what"s available.

 Before booking, also check the transfer time to your chosen resort.
-After a 2 or 3 hour flight, a 4 hour transfer maybe too long for some young children.
+After a 2 or 3 hour flight, a 4 hour transfer may be too long for some young children.
 You know your children best but we recommend trying to keep to 3 hours or less.
-Unfortunately they haven"t figured out how to build international airports in the mountains - Yet.
+Unfortunately they haven 't figured out how to build international airports in the mountains - Yet.

-Getting to your Ski Resort
+Getting to your Resort on a Family Ski Holiday

 Depending on the age of your children, your requirements for the airport, flight and transfer to your resort will vary.

 If travelling with very young children, consider packing an extra set of clothes in your hand luggage, especially if you think spillages are likely.
 If you're travelling with a baby, you'll probably know what to take on board a flight with you but remember that you may not have access to your main luggage until your reach your hotel so be sure to carry a couple of extra nappies, bottles and a few extra muslin cloths are always handy.
-Also remember that if the temperature isn't below freezing at the airport, it most likely will by the time you reach resort so you'll need easy access to the appropriate clothing.
+Also remember that if the temperature isn't below freezing at the airport, it most likely will be by the time you reach the resort so you'll need easy access to the appropriate clothing.

 Travelling with slightly older children should be an easier experience.
 At the airport before you depart, it's worth giving them a little freedom to run about, given you'll be expecting them to sit in the one place once on board for what may seem like an eternity to them.
-Though not a popular choice with some parents, portable DVD, Nintendos etc can be fantastic on flights and transfers and probably a godsend in the event of flight delays.
+Though not a popular choice with some parents, portable DVDs, Nintendo's etc can be fantastic on flights and transfers and probably a godsend in the event of flight delays.

 Pack a few snacks too.
 Eating at airports can be an expensive business and meals on flights are ever increasingly becoming a thing of the past.